MarcoGos/davis_vantage/README.md

 [^2]: The Archive Interval value can be set by action "Set Archive Period"

 [^3]: Using WeatherLinkIP combined with sending information to weatherlink.com, may cause problems.
 It is recommended to disable sending information to weatherlink.com for best results.

+[^4]: The Wind Direction and Wind Direction (Rose) will be Unknown when the Wind Speed is 0.0.
+Also the Wind Direction (Average) and Wind Direction (Rose) (Average) will be Unknown when the Wind Speed (Average) is 0.0.
+As the standard prescribes.

 [commits-shield]: https://img.shields.io/github/commit-activity/y/MarcoGos/davis_vantage.svg?style=for-the-badge
 [commits]: https://github.com/MarcoGos/davis_vantage/commits/main